Detecting Hallucinated Content in Conditional Neural Sequence Generation: Token-level Hallucination Prediction

-We aim to identify all the span(s) satisfying the above conditions in the machine generation $G$.\footnote{We do not consider the under-generations e.g. the source input is only partially translated or summarized.} Such fine-grained predictions of hallucination can not only provide the faithfulness level of the entire sentence by aggregating token-level predictions but also offer benefits for more general use cases by labeling specific hallucinated tokens (e.g. interpretability of generations).
+The above definitions are for illustrative purposes; we do not explicitly label whether a hallucination is intrinsic or extrinsic, only whether one exists at all.
+Given these spans, we aim to identify all the span(s) satisfying the above conditions in machine generation $G$.\footnote{We do not annotate under-generations e.g. the source input is only partially translated or summarized.}

+\paragraph{Human Assessment of Hallucinations} To facilitate the assessment of hallucinations in MT, we conduct human annotations on outputs of MT models in the patent and COVID-19 domain.
+Three bilingual annotators were presented the source sentence, the reference sentence and the MT output, and they were asked to label each sentence with one of the three types of labels: incomprehensible, faithful, and contains hallucinations.
+If the translation contains hallucinations, we asked the annotators to tag all the tokens that were not faithful to the source.
+The final benchmark datasets were created by taking majority labels among three annotators.
+We present more details regarding annotation guidelines and pipelines in Appendix \ref{appex:eval}.

+We compute the Fleiss's Kappa~\citep{fleiss1971measuring} (FK) scores of our annotations for MT and the processed annotations from~\citep{maynez_acl20} on abstractive summarization (Tab.~\ref{tab:fleiss} in Appendix \ref{appex:eval}).
+We achieved moderate agreement (FK$\approx$0.56) on the token-level hallucination annotations and substantial agreement (FK$\approx$0.67) on the sentence-level annotations, while~\citet{maynez_acl20} achieved substantial or almost perfect agreement (FK$\approx$0.8) on the \textsc{XSum} dataset.
+For MT, we conjecture that it is relatively hard to achieve consistent agreement among annotators for several reasons.
+First, although we have made detailed annotation guidelines following the definition of hallucination in \S~\ref{sec:task}, it could still be difficult for annotators to distinguish between ungrammatical translations and hallucinations.
+Second, it was sometimes difficult for annotators to understand the specialized text in the patent domain.